-11.2 The Danish Way
+The Danish Way

-Open Education was launched by the Danish Government in 1989 and the system is now used widely by the universities - as well as many other educational institutions - to provide training courses for adults.
+In 1989 the Danish Government introduced the concept of Open Education and the system is now used widely by the universities - as well as many other educational institutions - to provide training courses for adults.
 The courses are heavily subsidised by the state for about two thirds of the costs.
 The universities have developed a number of courses to serve the need for further education of the graduate engineers within areas that recently have developed rapidly.
 The need for this kind of programmes is assessed in co-operation with the industry and the professional institutions (Enemark, 1997).